 Joan George’s detailed research of the UK Armenians is one of the most important sources for the community in this country.
 She is the author of two books: “Merchants in Exile: The Armenians in Manchester, England, 1835-1935” and “Merchants to Magnates, Intrigue and Survival: Armenians in London, 1900 – 2000.”

-Her mother Marie-Nevarte Manoukian, was an Armenian in Manchester and was married to an Englishman, Roger Chorlton.
-As Manchester was the primary destination for the first wave of Armenian immigrants, there always has been a sizeable and influential community.
-Armenians run numerous businesses there (predominantly textile) and the first Armenian church in Great Britain was build there in 1871.
-She has always been interested in her Armenian roots and conducted a very thorough research to document and record the community’s life in Manchester and London.
+Her mother Marie-Nevarte Manoukian was an Armenian living in Manchester, married to an Englishman, Roger Chorlton.
+As Manchester was the primary destination for the first wave of Armenian immigrants, it has always had a sizeable and influential Armenian community.
+Armenians run numerous businesses there (predominantly textile) and the first Armenian church in Great Britain was built there in 1871.
+Joan George has always been interested in her Armenian roots and conducted some very thorough research in order to document and record the community’s life in Manchester and London.

-We used her book extensively for research and especially her chapters on WW1, which details the activities of the Armenian committees, relief efforts, prominent families, soldiers, public figures and businesses.
+We used her book extensively for research and especially her chapters on WW1, detailing the activities of the Armenian committees, relief efforts, prominent families, soldiers, public figures and businesses.